ruby/rdoc/RI.md

 These are the directories that `ri` may search, which may or may not actually exist.

-## About the Examples

-`ri` output can be large,
-and so here we sometimes pipe the output to one of these:

-- {head}[https://www.man7.org/linux/man-pages/man1/head.1.html]: leading lines only.
-- {tail}[https://www.man7.org/linux/man-pages/man1/tail.1.html]: trailing lines only.
-- {wc -l}[https://www.man7.org/linux/man-pages/man1/wc.1.html]: line count only.

 ## Static Mode

 In static mode, `ri` prints a response and exits.